joebew42/joebew42.github.io/about.md

 permalink: /about/
 ---

-Hi there! :wave:
+Hello there! :wave:

 ### My name is Joe,

-I am a Software Professional and Technical Trainer, focused on Software Design Principles, and Practices of Software Development:
+I am a computer programmer and a technical trainer, focused on software design principles and practices of software development:

 - Clean Code
 - Test-Driven Development